 2. Install the flash drive alongside your old drive.
 Image the old drive, deploy it directly to your new flash drive, and then yank your old drive.
 This option usually gets you up and running with a new drive within a couple of hours.

 Cloning makes a lot of sense if you’re moving your operating system and data to a new drive that will immediately be used to replace the old drive.
 But there are issues while trying to image a failing hard drive.
 And imaging takes time, so cloning a drive often makes the most sense.
 And that’s one of the primary benefits of cloning: it minimizes downtime.
 So if you can’t afford to be without access to your data for long, this is your best choice.

 Scenario 3: Backup Options

 This is where imaging shines.
-Cloning is great for speedy recovery, but imaging gives you a lot more backup options.
-Most software allows the user to take incremental and differential backups.
-Taking an incremental backup gives you the option to save multiple images without taking up a lot more space.
-This can be helpful if you download a virus and need to roll back to an image from two days earlier.
+Cloning is great for fast recovery, but imaging gives you a lot more backup options.
+Taking an incremental backup snapshot gives you the option to save multiple images without taking up a lot more space.
+This can be helpful if you download a virus and need to roll back to an earlier disk image.
 Cloning only gives you one copy per drive.
 You can overwrite a clone with another, but each clone “version” needs its own drive.

 Another benefit that comes from imaging is that images can be saved remotely.
 Using compression helps reduce storage demands and allows you to store images where it makes the most sense for your own scenario.